PeeperLab/CopywriteR/README.md

 # Installation R-package:

+After installing the required tools as described above you can download the pre-compiled ENCODER R-package and annotation files.

 The pre-compiled ENCODER R-package can be installed from the command line with the following command: `$ R CMD INSTALL ENCODER.tar.gz`.

 # ENCODER usage:

+- preENCODER
+The function `preENCODER()`

+- ENCODER
+The function `ENCODER()`

+- CNAprofiles
+The function `CNAprofile()`

+# Contact

+Developers:
+- Thomas Kuilman (t.kuilman@nki.nl)
+- Oscar Krijgsman (o.krijgsman@nki.nl)
+Peeper group

+Division of Molecular Oncology (H5)

+The Netherlands Cancer Institute

+Plesmanlaan 121

+1066 CX Amsterdam

+The Netherlands